Tweaking SCRUM Project Management Methodology for Personal Projects

 the right, we value the items on the left more.

 SCRUM, as previously mentioned is an agile framework (Scrum Guide, 2009, Ken Schwaber and Jeff Sutherland).
-There are various Agile methods available and SCRUM is identified as one of the most widely used framework.
+There are various Agile methods available and SCRUM is identified as one of the most widely used frameworks.
 SCRUM allows practitioners to inspect actual working software after every sprint and decide whether to release as is or continue with another enhancement, which is yet again another sprint.

 2. The constructive (or interpretive) worldview considers implementing a custom Scrum framework to be a corporate affair and can be implemented only with specialized tools.